Note: this post contains affiliate links

 And finally, I did a three day, two night trek which was all inclusive from Kalaw to Inle Lake as well.
 That one is mentioned under the MISC category of this post instead of accommodation.

 With seven taxis, five buses (including three night buses), one train, one scooter rental, one e-bike rental, a few boat rides, and one horse-drawn carriage, I experienced a little bit of everything in Myanmar.

 Myanmar is easiest to get around by bus.
 The trains are notorious for breaking down and are considered to be even more dangerous than the buses (and when you’re talking about the night buses, that’s saying something).

 The only train I took was the three hour circle train around the outskirts of Yangon, which was an interesting experience and one that I would recommend.

-The buses were different every ride as with most buses in Asia, and unfortunately only one or two had a bathroom on board.
+The buses were different every ride as is usually the case with most buses in Asia, and unfortunately only one or two had a bathroom onboard.

 I rented an e-bike to get around Bagan, as that’s the easiest form of transport for tourists who want to see a lot of temples.
 Between the areas of Nyaung-U, Old Bagan, and New Bagan, the temples and pagodas are spread out and take some time to get to.

 My one scooter rental was in Hpa-an to get to the start of the monastery hike that was outside of town.

 I took a horse-drawn carriage when I first arrived in Bagan, after an overnight bus in the wee hours of the morning.
 It was cold, but a carriage was cheaper than a taxi so I took the former.

 Share taxis are a big thing around Myanmar when buses don’t go everywhere.
 You can just book one through your accommodation and they’ll find people to fill it up for you.
 Or as what happened when I took a share taxi to the border, they couldn’t find anyone else so I got a private taxi for the price of a share taxi.